 - a.
 Common Yard: a planted Frontage wherein the Facade is set back substantially from the Frontage Line.
 The front yard created remains unfenced and is visually continuous with adjacent yards, supporting a common landscape.
 The deep Setback provides a buffer from the higher speed Thoroughfares. - b.
 Porch & Fence: a planted Frontage wherein the Facade is set back from the Frontage Line with an attached porch permitted to Encroach.
 A fence at the Frontage Line maintains street spatial definition.
 Porches shall be no less than 8 feet deep. - c.
 Forecourt: a Frontage wherein a portion of the Facade is close to the Frontage Line and the central portion is set back.
 The Forecourt created is suitable for vehicular drop-offs.
 This type should be allocated in conjunction with other Frontage types.
 Large trees within the Forecourts may overhang the Sidewalks. - d.
 Shopfront: a Frontage wherein the Facade is aligned close to the Frontage Line with the building entrance at Sidewalk grade.
 This type is conventional for Retail use.
 It has a substantial glazing on the Sidewalk level and an awning that may overlap the Sidewalk to within 2 feet of the Curb.
-Syn: Retail Frontage. - e.
-Gallery: a Frontage wherein the Facade is aligned close to the Frontage line with an attached cantilevered shed or a lightweight colonnade overlapping the Sidewalk.
-This type is conventional for Retail use.
-The Gallery shall be no less than 10 feet wide and should overlap the Sidewalk to within 2 feet of the Curb. - f.
-Arcade: a colonnade supporting habitable space that overlaps the Sidewalk, while the Facade at Sidewalk level remains at or behind the Frontage Line.
-This type is conventional for Retail use.
-The Arcade shall be no less than 12 feet wide and should overlap the Sidewalk to within 2 feet of the Curb.
+Syn: Retail Frontage.

-TABLE A.8: OFF-STREET PARKING REQUIREMENTS
+TABLE A.6: OFF-STREET PARKING REQUIREMENTS